AdaKun/Docker-Guide/README.md

  - Usually X86 system
  - communicates through a Hypervisor

-Container - An isolated set of packages, libraries, applications.
+Containers - An isolated set of packages, libraries, applications.

 #### Whats the difference
 VM - Creates a full operating system stack, uses more system resources regardless of applications used